 - It has been on display at The Lowry for 22 years and has now returned

 Featured Image – LS Lowry Going to the Match 1953 -Professional Footballers’ Association, on loan to The Lowry Collection, Salford – The Estate of L.S.
 Lowry.
 All Rights Reserved, DACS 2015

-The Lowry has successfully bid to buy and keep LS Lowry’s Going to the Match painting at an auction at Christie’s.
+The Lowry successfully bid to buy and keep LS Lowry’s Going to the Match painting at an auction at Christie’s.

 With the aid of The Law Family Charitable Foundation, the Lowry was able to return the painting to their collection.

 Head of the foundation, Andrew Law, said that he and his wife, Zoë, were “delighted to have facilitated The Lowry’s purchase of Going to the Match.

 “This LS Lowry painting belongs in Salford on public view, close to his birthplace, where he was educated and where he lived.
 Place matters.